kristofmulier/convertpdf-gpt/examples/apm32f411/user_manual.md

             |                                          |
         RXMUTEEN set to 1                       Idle frame is detected
 ```

+> Figure description:
+> 1. Silent Mode Takes Effect Immediately Upon `RXMUTEEN = 1`
+> - As soon as the diagram shows the `RXMUTEEN` signal going high (from `0` to `1`), the receiver immediately stops processing incoming data.
+> - Any subsequent frames arriving while `RXMUTEEN` is high are effectively ignored; they do not generate the normal "receive buffer not empty" flag (`RXBNEFLG`), nor do they trigger receive interrupts.
+>
+> 2. Idle Frame Causes a Return to Normal Mode
+> - Once an idle line (idle frame) is detected on the `RX` pin, the `USART` hardware switches itself out of Silent mode.
+> - In other words, the very moment the idle frame is recognized, the `USART` returns to Normal (non-mute) mode—even if `RXMUTEEN` is still shown high in the diagram, it is effectively overridden/cleared internally.
+> - After this transition, the receiver resumes normal data acquisition and sets `RXBNEFLG` on subsequent valid data frames.
+>
+> Why This Behavior Makes Sense
+> - Silent (Mute) mode is typically used in multi-processor or multi-drop configurations, where only the node that is addressed (or awakened) should process further data.
+> - An idle frame often marks the end of a communication sequence or a gap in transmission; detecting that idle condition is one standard way to signal other devices to come out of Silent mode and listen for a possible new address or data phase.

 **Address flag detection (`WUPMCFG`=1)**<br>
 If the address flag bit is 1, this byte is regarded as the address.
 The address bytes are low
 four-byte storage address.
 When the receiver receives the address byte, it will be compared with its